pdebuyl/euroscipy_document/organizers.rst

 * Sprints: Berkin Malkoç.

+* Academic advisors:

-* Support committee: Pierre Gaspard (Professor at the ULB, Franqui Prize 2006), Hugues Bersini (Professor at the ULB, teaches programming courses and wrote a book on object-oriented programming) and Renaud Lambiotte (Professor at the University of Namur, teaches a mathematical modeling course).
+  * Hugues Bersini.
+Professor at the ULB, teaches programming courses and wrote a book on object-oriented programming.
+  * Pierre Gaspard.
+Professor at the ULB, Franqui Prize 2006.
+  * Renaud Lambiotte.
+Professor at the University of Namur, teaches a mathematical modeling course.